This information is part of the Colgate University catalog, 2025-26.

 Geography bridges perspectives in the social and natural sciences to study people and the environment.
 In addition to deepening knowledge of biophysical and social change processes in their own right, diverse methodological approaches uncover the relationships between humans and natural and social environments.

-Exposing students to the full spectrum of disciplinary subfields – physical, human, and nature-society geography as well as geographical techniques – the major provides a good foundation for graduate work or future employment in both the private and public sectors.
+Exposing students to the full spectrum of disciplinary subfields – physical, human, and nature-society geography as well as geospatial techniques – the major provides a good foundation for graduate work or future employment in both the private and public sectors.

 Physical Geography: